 Government Procurement

-The NWPTA applies to all government procurement.
-It requires open and non-discriminatory procedures where the anticipated costs are at or above the following thresholds:
+The NWPTA requires open and non-discriminatory procurement where the anticipated costs are at or above the established threshold amounts.

 • $10,000 or greater for goods